aylongo/sparrow-table/README.md

 # sparrow-table

 A react project that runs a customized ***'Table'*** component that ***wraps and extends*** ```@mui/x-data-grid library``` (DataGrid component).
-In this project 'Table' is behaved like a **library** (placed outside of the 'components' folder) and it's being imported in components.
+In this project 'Table' is behaved like a ***library*** (placed outside of the 'components' folder) and it's being imported in components.

----

 Table component ***extends*** the behavior of DataGrid (in Community version):
 - making it an ***easy to use and create editable tables***